 You may have some leftover fresh spinach, so here are a few ideas for spinach recipes:

-- Fridge: Store these cookies in a sealed container in the fridge for up to 3 days.
+- Fridge: Store these cookies in an airtight container at room temperature for up to 2 days, then in the fridge for up to 4 days.

 - Freezer: You can also freeze them for up to 3 months.